Why Alcohol Makes You Wake Up Sweating at Night

 Your nervous system rebounds into activation

-Stress hormones (like cortisol and adrenaline) rise
+Stress hormones (like cortisol and adrenaline) come back with a vengeance.

 This is why you don’t just wake up—you wake up alert, uncomfortable, and overheated